Multitenant KEDA

 kedify_metrics_adapter_tenant_route_errors_total | Counter | Routing errors (labeled by tenant, cause) |

-kedify_metrics_adapter_tenant_connection_ready | Gauge | Tenant gRPC connection state (1=ready, 0=not) |
+kedify_metrics_adapter_tenant_connection_ready | Gauge | Live tenant gRPC connection state (1=ready, 0=not).
+Present for every tenant, updated on connection changes regardless of traffic. |

 Kubernetes Events